MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

 ## <a id="offline-troubleshooting"></a>Offline troubleshooting

 > [!TIP]
-> If you have a recent backup of the VM, try [restoring the VM from the backup](/azure/backup/backup-azure-arm-restore-vms) to fix the boot issue.
+> If you have a recent backup of the VM, [restore the VM from the backup](/azure/backup/backup-azure-arm-restore-vms) to fix the boot issue.

 If the [Azure serial console](serial-console-linux.md) doesn't work in the specific VM or isn't an option in your subscription, troubleshoot the boot issue by using a rescue/repair VM.
 To do this, follow these steps: